spuzzelsnest/PShell-Commander/README.md

 The HTML file will be create in the startup folder located at ```bash "$env:USERPROFILE\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\pc-report.html" ```

-To make it work, I used [PS2EXE-GUI](https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5) to convert it first to an EXE file to run it as a service with the main PShell Commander program.
+Running it as a service with the main PShell Commander program.